yellowmessenger/documentation/docs/platform_concepts/studio/steps/prompts-and-messages.md

 Apart from Text, you can also send above three by simply attaching the respective file you need to send.

 ## Prompts
-Prompts are steps that take some user input.
+Prompts are nodes that take some user input.
 All prompts have a "**store response in**" option to store input user gives in a [bot variable.](./tools)

 ### Use case based